zFa3/Connect-4/README.md

 Inspiration ---
-I created a Tic Tac Toe game in school for a project, tetris, minesweeper and 2048 so I though I could create another iconic game in tkinter, which i leared last year
+I created a Tic Tac Toe game in school for a project, tetris, minesweeper and 2048 so I though I could create another iconic game in tkinter, which I learned in compsci